Convatec: History

 During the late 2010s, a new business strategy was adopted in which Convatec reoriented itself towards the chronic diseases sector and reduced its presence within low margin product lines; under this strategy, throughout the early 2020s, the company engaged in a spree of divestments, which included its skincare and lower-margin hospital care businesses.
-By 2023, 97% of Convatec’s revenues were reportedly being generated from sales of products, such as insulin pumps and colostomy bags, for chronic conditions; as these products are continuously required for ongoing treatment, they produce reliable revenue streams.
-Furthermore, Convatec has placed a far greater emphasis on innovation and the pursuit of new products by this point, having set a target for it to earn 30 per cent of all sales from products that are less than five years old by 2025.
-Spending on research and development was increased from 2.7 per cent of sales in 2018 to 4.6 per cent in 2023.
+By 2023, 97% of Convatec’s revenues were reportedly being generated from sales of products for chronic conditions, such as insulin pumps and colostomy bags; as these products are continuously required for ongoing treatment, they produce reliable revenue streams.
+Furthermore, Convatec placed a far greater emphasis on innovation – a target was set that by 2025, 30 per cent of all sales should be from products less than five years old.
+Spending on research and development increased from 2.7 per cent of sales in 2018 to 4.6 per cent in 2023.

-The firm also undertook several acquisitions and purchased during the 2020s.
+The firm also undertook several acquisitions and purchases during the 2020s.
 In early 2022, it acquired the US-based wound care company Triad Life Sciences Inc. in exchange for $125 million, after which the unit was rebranded as Convatec Advanced Tissue Technology.
 One year later, it bought the anti-infective nitric oxide technology platform of 30 Technology Ltd; Convatec also became a constituent of the FTSE 100 Index.
 In August 2024, the firm publicly raised its concerns that Britain's regulatory approval process could dissuade innovation and investment in the future.

+Prior to the outbreak of the war in Ukraine in February 2022, ConvaTec undertook both sales and manufacturing activities in Russia.
+In 2023, ConvaTec was included in the "Leave Russia" project, which tracks companies that remain active in the Russian market.
+Critics argued that by continuing operations in Russia, ConvaTec indirectly supported the Russian economy and government during the conflict.
+By May 2022, the firm had shuttered its manufacturing facility in neighbouring Belarus and suspended its sales team in Russia due to the conflict.